 Initial Home Visit: The welcome home visit carried out by our Nurse Manager to assess your care needs

 Introductory Care Model: Our non-regulated business model.
 Under the Introductory Model of Care, Professional Carers provide Personal Care directly to Care Recipients without further involvement of Hometouch in relation to care management.
 The provision of Care Plans, rotas and oversight are a collaboration between the Professional Carer, the Care Recipient and the family.

 Key Lines of Enquiry (KLoE): The Framework used by the Care Quality Commission to inspect and regulate home care providers

 Live in Care: The type of care where a Professional Carer resides on a temporary basis in the care recipient’s home for a 24 hour period.

-Managed Care Model: The model of care whereby we act as the provider and HomeTouch employees work alongside the Professional Carer through the provision of regularly reviewed Care Plans and Risk Assessment, clinical support, Account Management and a 24 Hour Phone Line.
+Managed Care Model: The model of care whereby we act as the provider and Hometouch employees work alongside the Professional Carer through the provision of regularly reviewed Care Plans and Risk Assessment, clinical support and Account Management.

-Mandatory Training: The statutory and minimum requirements for training that Professional Carers must satisfy by the end of Induction and that need to be reviewed annually.
+Mandatory Training: The statutory and minimum requirements for training that Professional Carers delivering the Managed Care Model must satisfy.
+Mandatory Training is reviewed annually.

-Medication Administration Record: The document on which Professional Carers record any medication provided to You as part of Our Services.
+Medication Administration Record: The document on which Professional Carers record any medication provided to You as part of the Managed Care Model.

 Mental Capacity: For the purposes of the Mental Capacity Act (2005), a person lacks capacity in relation to a matter if at the material time he is unable to make a decision for himself in relation to the matter because of an impairment of, or disturbance in the functioning of, the mind or brain.